 What Causes Hair Quality to Deteriorate

 - Old age.
-Needless to say and we don’t need to be reminded on this (full stop).
+Needless to say and we don’t need to be reminded of this 🙂

 - Nutritional deficiencies affect the quality of the hair.
 Our body, hair included, cannot do what it is meant to do without getting the right nutrients.